sam-mfb/docker-dev/README.md

 # docker-dev

 Dockerfile and scripts to setup a linux dev environment pre-configured for using vim as an IDE.
-Currently has images for TypeScript, Swift (both using coc-nvim) and C#/.NET Core (using omnisharp-vim)
+Currently has images for TypeScript, Swift (both using coc-nvim) and C#/.NET Core (using omnisharp-vim).

+The base image has the following installed

+1. D2 Docs v0.6.3 for creating diagrams in markdown files
+2. Python v3
+3. Vim
+4. SQLite v3
+5. Azure CLI
+6. Powershell v7
+7. Latest .NET
+8. Git Credential Manager

 ## Setup